FLAMME ROUGE

 Asger Sams Granerud / Lautapelit, Danmark / Finland, 2017

-Some of these novelties are: extra stages, cobblestones, two extra teams and a breakaway variant.
+Some of these novelties are extra stages, cobblestones, two extra teams and a breakaway variant.

 The new stage cards do not have imaginative names like they used to have in the base game, but they suggest instead the possibility of playing a multi-stage race, though the semi-official rules for a Grand Tour have not been included in this expansion.
 On the other hand (on the other side, should I say), the new stage cards are reversible, offering configurations for 5-6 players on the opposite side.

-I like the idea of the breakaway variant, since I said from the beginning that this game represents the last 20 kilometres (or so) of the race, and we all know that, more often than not, in a cycling race there is an early breakaway that has not yen been caught at with 20 kms to go.
+I like the idea of the breakaway variant, since I said from the beginning that this game represents the last 20 kilometres (or so) of the race, and we all know that, more often than not, in a cycling race there is an early breakaway that has not yet been caught with 20 kms to go.

 I must add that this is, by far, my favourite cycling solitaire game.